Economy of Mexico: Industry

 The industrial sector has benefited from trade liberalization; in 2000, it accounted for almost 50% of all export earnings.

 A Cemex plant on the outskirts of Monterrey.

-Among Mexico's most important industrial manufacturers is the automotive industry, whose standards of quality are internationally recognized.
-The automobile sector in Mexico differs from that in other Latin American countries and developing nations in that it does not function as a mere assembly manufacturer.
+Among Mexico's most important industrial sectors is the automotive industry, whose quality standards are internationally recognized.
+The automobile sector in Mexico differs from that in other Latin American countries and developing nations in that it does not operate solely as a mere assembler.
 The industry produces technologically complex components and engages in some research and development activities, an example of that is the new Volkswagen Jetta model with up to 70% of parts designed in Mexico.

 The "Big Three" (General Motors, Ford and Chrysler) have been operating in Mexico since the 1930s, while Volkswagen and Nissan built their plants in the 1960s.
 Later, Toyota, Honda, BMW, and Mercedes-Benz have also participated.
 Given the high requirements of North American components in the industry, many European and Asian parts suppliers have also moved to Mexico: in Puebla alone, 70 industrial part-makers cluster around Volkswagen.

 The relatively small domestic car industry is represented by DINA Camiones, a manufacturer of trucks, busses and military vehicles, which through domestic production and purchases of foreign bus manufacturers has become the largest bus manufacturer in the world; Vehizero that builds hybrid trucks and the new car companies Mastretta design that builds the Mastretta MXT sports car and Autobuses King that plans to build 10000 microbuses by 2015, nevertheless new car companies are emerging among them CIMEX that has developed a sport utility truck, the Conin, and it is to be released in September 2010 in Mexico's national auto show, And the new electric car maker Grupo Electrico Motorizado.
 Some large industries of Mexico include Cemex, the world's largest construction company and the third largest cement producer the alcohol beverage industries, including world-renowned players like Grupo Modelo; conglomerates like FEMSA, which apart from being the largest single producer of alcoholic beverages and owning multiple commercial interests such OXXO convenience store chain, is also the second-largest Coca-Cola bottler in the world; Gruma, the largest producer of corn flour and tortillas in the world; and Grupo Bimbo, Telmex, Televisa, among many others.
 In 2005, according to the World Bank, high-tech industrial production represented 19.6% of total exports.